ComputationalSystemsBiology/ExoProfiler/README.md

 ##### Use case 2 : validation using permuted matrices

 Following Use Case 2 of MatrixScanWS a set of permuted motifs can be generated.
-One can then run ExoProfiler on all the generated matrix-scan outputs.
+One can then run 5PrimeCounter on all the generated matrix-scan outputs.

-    python exoProfiler.py --input_sites ../example_data/exoProfiler_usecase2/output_matrix_scan_NR3C1_chr20.txt --bam_file ../example_data/exoProfiler_usecase2/IMR90.rep2.uniq_mapped.chr20_sorted.bam --output_prefix output_exoprofiler_wperm --perm
+    python ./01_5primeCounter/5PrimeCounter.py --input_sites ./data/inputs_small/output_matrix_scan_NR3C1_chr20.txt --bam_file ./data/inputs_small/IMR90.rep2.uniq_mapped.chr20_sorted.bam --output_prefix ./output_5PrimeCounter_wperm --perm

 * Output files